project-hatohol/hatohol/client/README.md

 How to configure
 ----------------------------------------
-You must configure if your prepared backend of THE VIEWER may runs on not a default port.
+You must configure if your prepared Hatohol server may runs on not a default port.

 - edit mysite/urls.py to change the port